dappuniversity/election/README.md

 Open the Ganache GUI client that you downloaded and installed.
 This will start your local blockchain instance.
 See free video tutorial for full explanation.

+## Step 4: Initialize truffle
+`$ truffle init

-## Step 4.
+## Step 5.
 Compile & Deploy Election Smart Contract
 `$ truffle migrate --reset`
 You must migrate the election smart contract each time your restart ganache.

-## Step 5.
+## Step 6.
 Configure Metamask
 See free video tutorial for full explanation of these steps:
 - Unlock Metamask
 - Connect metamask to your local Etherum blockchain provided by Ganache.
 - Import an account provided by ganache.

-## Step 6.
+## Step 7.
 Run the Front End Application
 `$ npm run dev`
 Visit this URL in your browser: http://localhost:3000